Application Performance Overview

 Tideways is a single tool for profiling, monitoring, and tracking exceptions in PHP applications.

 Blue bars represent the response time, with the y-axis on the left of the chart.
-Red bars represent the number of errors.
+Red bars represent the number of failures.
 And the dashed grey line represents the number of requests, with the y-axis on the right side of the chart.
-The main performance screen also shows the aggregated 95% response time, number of requests and error-rate of the currently selected time period.
+The main performance screen also shows the aggregated 95% response time, number of requests and failure rate of the currently selected time period.

 Below the main response time chart is a smaller chart that shows downstream layer performance from SQL, HTTP, Redis, Memcache, MongoDB, and other supported databases.
 If you hover over the graph with the mouse, you will see the exact response times and request count, errors, and averages for the selected time.

 The graph with response times is the entry point to every project.
 You can select different periods to look at with the time-selector.
-By default, we show the last 60 minutes, but other durations are available as well: 3 hours, 12 hours, 24 hours, 3, 7, 14, and 30 days.
+By default, we show the last 60 minutes, but other durations are available as well: 3 hours, 12 hours, 24 hours.

 To view the performance at different points in time, you can select different periods via drag-and-drop in the time explorer at the top of the screen, or switch between services (like CLI, Web, Admin or anything you want to group by) and environments (like Production, Staging, Testing).

-Special events such as new exceptions, new releases or alert triggers are displayed as little flags in the large project performance chart.
+Special events such as new exceptions, new releases or alert triggers are displayed as horizontal lines with flags in the chart.
 You can click them to get more details about what was happening in your project.